sendbird/chat-ai-widget/README.md

   1. Create a new application by clicking **Create +** at the bottom right of your screen.
   2. Enter a name for your application.
 Choose a **Product Type** and **Region**.
 Then, click **Confirm**.
   3. Click the application you just created under **Applications**.
 You will see the application's Application ID which you will need when initializing the Chat SDK.
-- **Knowledge Base Source:** Prepare data for AI ChatBot to reference in `PDF` or `txt` format.
+- **Knowledge Base Source:** Prepare data for AI ChatBot to reference in `PDF` or `txt` format and `URL`.
 This data will serve as the Knowledge Base Source that AI Chatbot will use to generate responses.
   - References for Tutorial

 ### 1. Navigate to Your Sendbird Application